 New: Each commitment must be a new initiative, or an expansion of an existing effort that focuses on a different geographic area, works with new partners, or shifts in focus or scope.

-Specific: Each commitment must address a specific challenge with a defined course of action and detailed objectives.
+Specific: Each commitment must address a specific challenge with a defined course of action, a defined beneficiary group, and detailed objectives.

 Measurable: Each commitment should achieve measurable results that can be reported back to CGI U.

 Brainstorm different ideas for action: Some of the most effective and sustainable commitments start small.
 What are you passionate about?
 Would your commitment be an individual or group effort?
 How could your university get involved?
 Review our commitments map if you need help getting started.

 Ask "why": Understand the root cause of the problem or challenge you are hoping to address.
 Ask yourself why something is the way that it is.
 Each time you come up with an answer, break it down further and ask yourself why the new answer exists.

 Evaluate your toolbox: Consider developing an innovative approach to a challenge you are already working to address, or using the skills, knowledge, and networks you already possess to alleviate a problem or issue in your community.

 Consider measurement: How will you gauge the success of your commitment?
 Flesh out the metrics you will use to measure your impact and devise a method for measuring your progress.
 Make sure your evaluation plan is detailed and realistic.
 Review the monitoring and evaluation guide for more information.

 Get feedback: Once you've come up with an informal plan of action, start soliciting feedback from classmates, professors, and your target beneficiaries.
 Do they think your timeframe and action plan are realistic?
 Would they be willing to join or support you?
 How could your plan be improved?
 Attaining honest and meaningful feedback from the start is crucial to long-term success, and it is a great way to find allies early in the process.